FiwareTIConsoft/fiware-metaware/docs/user_and_programming_manual.md

 | `password`         | `String`           |                                                   |
 | `resourceType`     | `String`           | Can be `table`, `query`, or `file`                |
 | `resource`         | `String`           | Can be `table name`, `query`, `file name`         |

+The Data-Source entity is represented by the class `com.tilab.fiware.metaware.dao.impls.mongodb.domain.DataSource`.

 ####Process